lisa-lumos/ios-swift-projects/03. Xylophone/README.md

 # 3. Xylophone

 ## Get started
-Go to Main.storyboard, and hold down control key and drag it to the ViewController.swift, below the viewDidLoad() function, and create an Action connection, named "keyPressed", type as "UIButton".
+Go to Main.storyboard, and hold down `control` key and drag it to the ViewController.swift, below the viewDidLoad() function, and create an Action connection, named "keyPressed", type as `"UIButton"`.
 Then click "Connect".
 Now whenever the image is tapped, the keyPressed function will be triggered.

 To get documentation, go to `https://developer.apple.com/documentation`.
 Or simply Google "play sound swift stackoverflow".

-We could override the default audio play session, so the sound will be played even if the phone is silenced.
+We could `override` the default audio play session, so the sound will be played even if the phone is silenced.
 You can find related documentation in apple API docs.
-An alternative is to hold down option key and hover over the purple colored API functions, and you can see the cursor then turns into a question mark.
-Click on it, a quick documentation will pop up for quick look up, a link at the bottom of the pop up window will bring you to the full documentation.
+An alternative is to hold down `option` key and hover over the purple colored API functions, and you can see the cursor then turns into a question mark.
+Click on it, a `quick documentation` will pop up for quick look up, a link at the bottom of the pop up window will bring you to the `full documentation`.

 ```
 import UIKit